OUR STORY

 The Restoration Hem Project has significantly grown and changed since that first distribution.
 Government approvals, pattern changes, educational curriculum modifications, and our approach has become more holistic.
 But our core purpose and values remain - to give girls in Zimbabwe get what they need to manage their periods.

 Join this incredible community, faithfully fighting for change for girls in Zimbabwe.
-No girl should miss school because she doesn't have pads and the information she needs to manage her periods.
+No girl should miss school because she doesn't have water, pads, and the information she needs to manage her periods.